Florida Drug Charges: Fort Lauderdale Drug Attorney Explains your Rights & the Law

-Drug laws in Florida are among the most stringent t in the nation.
+Drug laws in Florida are among the most stringent in the nation.
 State law shows a low tolerance for possessing even small amounts of illegal drugs, and the law imposes severe consequences on offenders.

 Florida law enforcement made more than 114,000 drug arrests in 2015, making drug offenses the most common category of crime among those reported by state officials.
 If you or someone you love is one of those facing a drug charge, you are not alone—and there is help available.
 To get started, learn more about drug crimes in Florida.

-Common Drug Charges in Florida
+Common Drug Charges in Broward & Palm Beach Counties, South Florida

 Drug offenses in Florida encompass many different types of substances, both legal and illegal.
-An individual can be arrested on a drug crimes charge when he has a controlled substance that he is not authorized to legally manufacture, distribute, or sell.
+An individual can be arrested on a drug crime charge when he has a controlled substance that he is not authorized to legally manufacture, distribute, or sell.
 This is true for well-known illegal drugs such as cocaine, heroin, LSD, ecstasy, and more.
 It is also true for drugs that may be legal in some situations, but illegal in others.
 Those situations mostly involve marijuana and prescription drugs.
 The most common drug charges are:

 - Possession: knowingly possessing a controlled substance (in some cases without a prescription) in sufficient quantity for use.